Towards Reasonable Concept Bottleneck Models: Experiments

 \section{Experiments}

-We evaluate \proposedarch\ across multiple datasets, demonstrating its ability to balance performance and interpretability.
-Our experiments assess: (i) concept and task accuracies, (ii) the importance of concept-channel in task predictions, (iii) intervenability, and (iv) mitigation of concept leakage.
+We evaluate our framework across standard datasets, demonstrating its ability to achieve the following desiderata.
+Our experiments assess: (i) concept and task accuracies, (ii) computational efficiency, (iii) intervenability, (iv) mitigation of concept leakage, and (v) the effect of the dropout regularization.